Data-Based Control of Continuous-Time Linear Systems with Performance Specifications: Data-based control design with performance specifications

-It is well known that a control input $u = -K^*x$ that minimizes (\ref{cost}) exists and is unique if the pair $(A,B)$ is controllable and $(A,Q^{1/2})$ is detectable.
 For discrete-time systems, several solutions to the data-based LQR problem have been proposed (see, e.g., \cite{DePersisTes2020,vanWaardeEisTreCam2020}).
-To the best of our knowledge, for continuous-time systems the only data-based solutions in the literature correspond to the iterative algorithms based on reinforcement learning methods \cite{JiangJia2012,LopezMulCDC2023}.
-In \cite{LopezMulCDC2023} it is shown that these methods have attractive features (see their computational complexity analysis), but numerical issues with the required solvers for systems with high dimensions were reported.
+To the best of our knowledge, for continuous-time systems the only data-based solutions in the literature are reinforcement learning algorithms \citep{JiangJia2012,LopezMulCDC2023}.
+In \cite{LopezMulCDC2023} it is shown that these methods have attractive features (e.g., their computational complexity), but numerical issues with the required solvers for high-dimensional systems were reported.
 Here, we show that an algorithm analogous to the one in \cite{vanWaardeEisTreCam2020} for DT systems can also be developed for the CT case, providing a method that does not require to solve the matrix equations in \cite{LopezMulCDC2023}.